 TL;DR

 - Organizations often struggle with missed approvals, broken workflows, and delayed resolutions.
 Employees raise requests but lose visibility.
 Onboarding halts because of unassigned devices or access issues.
+A service desk acts as a communications center where customers can find help from their IT service providers.

 - The problem is sluggish speed, a lack of consistency, ownership, and system-wide coordination.
+A service desk definition: it is a support hub that manages incident and service requests, playing a strategic role in an organization’s IT support structure.

 On this page